raquo/Airstream/README.md

 The provided documentation is a high level overview that occasionally dives into gritty details for things that are hard to figure out on your own.
 It is not a full replacement to discovering available methods by reading the code (which is quite simple, and has comments) or simply with an IDE's autocomplete functionality.

-This documentation is not an introduction to functional reactive programming.
-Instead, it explains the specifics of one library.
-I therefore assume basic knowledge of streams and observables here.
-If you need a primer on standard reactive programming, consider [this guide](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by André Staltz or its [video adaptation](https://egghead.io/courses/introduction-to-reactive-programming).
+This documentation explains how Airstream works.
+Although I try to explain all required concepts and the rationale for doing things a certain way, if you need a primer on reactive programming using streams, consider [this guide](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by André Staltz or its [video adaptation](https://egghead.io/courses/introduction-to-reactive-programming).

 This documentation is intended to be read top to bottom, sections further down the line assume knowledge of concepts and behaviours introduced in earlier sections.